CXwudi/comp5903-easy-cucumber/README.md

 ### Extra Features that Official Cucumber does not support

-- Several `EasyCucumber.build()` methods can take the instance of your step definition class as parameter.
-In this case, the cucumber will use your instance to run the step, instead of create a fresh new instance of the step definition class using Java Reflection API
+- Accept step definition class instances: Several `EasyCucumber.build()` methods can take the instance of your step definition class as parameter.
+  In this case,
+  the cucumber will use your instance to run the step, instead of create a fresh new instance of the step definition class using Java Reflection API
   - For example, you can pass in `new MyStepDefinition()` instead of `MyStepDefinition.class` as the parameter